-The Tax Act amended 168(k) provisions to allow 100% expensing for investments in depreciable property for property other than real property or certain utility property and certain businesses with floor plan indebtedness.
+The Tax Act amended section 168(k) provision to allow 100% expensing for investments in depreciable property for property other than real property or certain utility property and certain businesses with floor plan indebtedness.
 This applies to investments subsequent to September 27, 2017 and before January 1, 2023.
 The Company has conformed to the provisions as applicable.